 QBE

-International insurer with a dedicated Australian commercial division.
-QBE offers liability and property packages suited to hospitality and food service businesses.
+ASX-listed insurer with industry-specific SME wordings accessible via the FastFlow portal.
+QBE offers liability and property packages well suited to hospitality and food service businesses, including mobile operations.

 Claims support team